-(r) New Accounting Standards for Application in Future Periods a) AASB 16: Leases (applicable to annual reporting periods beginning on or after 1 January 2019).
+(r) New Accounting Standards for Application in Future Periods

 The AASB has issued a number of new and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to TML.
 The directors have decided not to early-adopt any of the new and amended pronouncements.
 The following sets out their assessment of the pronouncements that are relevant to TML but applicable in future reporting periods.